Knicks Tank: Poor Season Continues In Loss To League-Worst Nets

-The Nets have won just 13 games this season, but in the last five days, they’ve secured 15 percent of those victories against their crosstown rival, the Knicks.
+The Nets have won just 13 games this season but in the last five days, they’ve secured 15 percent of those victories against their crosstown rival Knicks.

 After a 120-112 loss to Brooklyn at Barclays Center last Sunday, the Knicks could not overcome a 67-point second-half surge from the Nets as they lost 121-110 at Madison Square Garden on Thursday.
 New York clinched a losing (27-42) for the fourth straight year; they’re 6.5 games behind the Detroit Pistons for the eighth seed in the Eastern Conference.
-FiveThirtyEight projects New York’s postseason chances at less than 1 percent.
+FiveThirtyEight projects New York’s postseason chances at less than one percent.

 However, entering Thursday’s matchup, despite the outcome of last Sunday’s game, the Knicks believed they were the superior team.
 Despite rumblings of the team resting its veterans as playoffs hope fade, Carmelo Anthony (17 points, six rebounds, five assists) Derrick Rose (22 points), and Courtney Lee (13 points) all played over 30 minutes.